 - Manufacturers want their retailers to maintain healthy margins – mainly because if the retailers aren’t making any money, then the manufacturers will ultimately be forced to sell to those retailers at lower prices.

 - Manufacturers want, as much as possible, to maintain consistent pricing across all of their channels – particularly if they are also selling their products directly to consumers as well.
-Now, this one gets tricky because, as I stated above, manufacturers cannot legally control resale prices.
-However, they can provide guidance to their retailers, which is exactly what they do…
+Now, this one gets tricky because, as I stated above, retailers generally get to sell products at whatever prices they choose.
+However, manufacturers can provide guidance to their retailers, which is exactly what they try to do…

 MSRP is exactly what the name implies.
 Manufacturers sell their products to retailers at heavily discounted prices, and then they provide suggested prices that retailers can use when reselling those products.
 This allows retailers to freely compete on their own terms, while still allowing manufacturers to provide some level of guidance regarding the prices they would ultimately like to see in the marketplace.

-And that brings us to all those annoying little exclusions that appear on the backs of most coupons.
-Directly or indirectly, those are usually an offshoot of manufacturers’ MAP policies – with the idea being that any advertised discount can effectively bring the advertised price below the MAP guidelines.
-Now, this is admittedly a bit of an oversimplification because every MAP policy is different, with some specifically addressing coupons, and others remaining a bit more vague on the subject.
-But, whatever the vehicle, it’s safe to say that many coupon exclusions (perhaps not all, but many) are driven by the manufacturers rather than by the retailers.
+And that brings us to all of those annoying little exclusions that appear on the backs of most coupons.
+Directly or indirectly, these usually exist as a result of one or more of these manufacturer pricing policies.
+Now, this is admittedly a bit of an oversimplification because every pricing policy is somewhat unique, with some specifically addressing coupons, and others remaining a bit more vague on the subject.
+But, whatever the vehicle, it’s safe to say that most coupon exclusions (perhaps not all, but most) are driven by the manufacturers rather than by the retailers.
 And it’s also safe to say that manufacturers can only pull this off after they’ve built up some amount of consumer pull-through in the marketplace.
 In other words, the product or brand has to be one that the retailer doesn’t want to lose; which is why you usually only see the most desirable brands being excluded from most coupons.

 So that’s what’s going on.
 But the real question is – is it a good strategy?
 Well, on the manufacturer’s side of the equation, they get to maintain a certain advertised price in the marketplace.
 This allows them to maintain higher margins, which can then be reinvested into creating better products.
 So, yes, I would say, on the whole, this is a good strategy for manufacturers.